Action of 8 May 1941: Analysis

 The success against Pinguin and other raiders was due to the navy Operational Intelligence Centre (OIC) of the Naval Intelligence Division, at the Admiralty.
 The OIC tracked raiders, based on the position of the sinking of Allied merchant ships and by collating rare sightings and distress signals.
 German commerce-raiders kept radio silence, avoided common shipping routes, searched for independently routed vessels and tried to prevent their victims from transmitting wireless messages.
 From May to November 1941, the Germans lost Pinguin and two more commerce raiders but Enigma decrypts by the Government Code and Cypher School (GC&CS) were only involved in one sinking.

 German commerce-raiders used the Heimische Gewässer (Home Waters) Enigma settings, known as Dolphin to the British, before departing and when returning to Germany.
 The seven raiders at sea in May 1941 had sailed in 1940 before Enigma intelligence became available to the British.
 When at sea, Enigma-equipped raiders used the Ausserheimisch settings if they broke radio silence, which Hut 4 at Bletchley Park never managed to penetrate.
-Atlantis, the third raider lost in 1941, was sunk by HMS Devonshire on 22 November after the British read U-boat signals in the Heimische Gewässer setting, introduced in October 1941, to arrange a re-fuelling rendezvous.
+Atlantis, the third raider lost in 1941, was sunk by HMS Devonshire on 22 November after the British read U-boat signals in the Heimische Gewässer setting, introduced in October 1941, to arrange a fuelling rendezvous.

 Casualties

 A British sailor, near the stern of Cornwall, was killed when Pinguin opened fire.
 Among the men on Pinguin were 222 British and Indian merchant sailors, captured from over thirty merchant vessels.
 Of the crew of 401 men, the captain and 322 others were killed and 60 were rescued, along with 22 of the Merchant Navy prisoners.
+In 2006, Roger Jordan wrote that 341 crew and prisoners were killed and that there were 87 survivors.